-That’s right – in March, people across the globe will be observing a period of reflection and celebration lasting all month long.
+That’s right – in March, people across the globe will be observing a period of reflection and celebration lasting all month long for deaf women’s history.
 This is because although women make up half of the world’s population, in many parts of the world, women continue to struggle with unequal systems and disadvantages because of their gender.

 Deaf Women’s History deserves to be in the spotlight too

 One arena of women’s history that you may not see as often but want to know more about is deaf women’s history.
 Luckily for you, there are several social media accounts that are highlighting the accomplishments and contributions of deaf women in our communities.
 Follow the accounts below to catch the tea! #DeafWomenHerstoryMonth2020

 Deaf Women United (ig: @deafwomenunited) is spotlighting amazing deaf female leaders within the community.
 Founded in 1985, DWU is a national organization dedicated to serving Deaf women by providing resources that connect these women to the empowerment of self and others through advocacy, education, and outreach.
 Follow them on Facebook, Instagram or Twitter to catch their series #DWHM2020 celebrating deaf women’s history month.

 Deaf Women of Color (ig: @deafwomenofcolor) is rebooting their Overlooked Gems series, where they spotlight deaf women of color who go unrecognized for their contributions to our communities.
 Tune in to pictures of the deaf women’s history series on Instagram, and Twitter and videos on Facebook or YouTube using the #DWCOverlookedGems2020.